bitcoin-unlimited/BUwiki/blockchain_voting.md

  * Key could be an aggregate
  * Problem: Entity controlling key reveal or last reveal of an aggregate key could choose not to reveal if they do not like the election results.

-Vote encryption would prevent miner blockchain attacks from denying votes for one candidate from entering the blockchain since the attacker cannot determine the contents of a vote until after the polls close and presumably the blockchain has advanced beyond the point which re-organization is affordable.

 ## ZK-SNARKs

 TBD